Song Jiang: Battle of Qingfeng Fort

-Banished to Jiangzhou
+Exile in Jiangzhou

-Song Jiang returns to Yuncheng to mourn his father but find the latter alive.
-The old man has faked death to lure him back to prevent him from falling into bad company.
-Alerted to his return, Yuncheng's authorities arrest Song over the killing of Yan Poxi.
-Due to his past service at the magistrate office, Song is spared the death penalty.
-He is tattooed on the face and exiled to Jiangzhou (江州; present-day Jiujiang, Jiangxi).
+Song Jiang returns to Yuncheng County to mourn his father but finds the latter alive.
+It turns out that his father has faked his death to lure him home and prevent him from falling into "bad company".
+Soon after, Song Jiang is arrested for Yan Poxi's murder and taken before the magistrate.
+On account of his past service, Song Jiang is spared the death penalty and sentenced to face-tattooing and exiled to Jiangzhou (江州; present-day Jiujiang, Jiangxi).

-On the way, Song Jiang and his two escorts come by Jieyang Ridge and are nearly slaughtered by the innkeeper Li Li to be made into minced meat after being drugged.
+On the way, Song Jiang and his escorts pass by Jieyang Ridge and are nearly slaughtered by the innkeeper Li Li after being drugged.
 He is saved by Li Jun, another of his admirers.
-Informed of Song's banishment to Jiangzhou, Li Jun has been waiting by the Xunyang River expecting to meet him.
-During the wait, he happens to come to Li Li's inn for refreshment.
-They revive Song after confirming his identity through the official document carried by the escorts.
-They treat him with hospitality before seeing him off to Jiangzhou.
+Informed of Song Jiang's exile to Jiangzhou, Li Jun has been waiting by the Xunyang River, expecting to meet him.
+They revive Song Jiang after confirming his identity through the official document carried by the escorts, and treat him hospitably before seeing him off to Jiangzhou.

-At Jieyang Town, Song generously tips Xue Yong, a street performer of martial arts, seeing that not one spectator awards him.
-In doing that he offends the brothers Mu Hong and Mu Chun, who wield immense influence over the town.
-Because Xue, who is from out of town, has not gone to pay them respects, the Mus have ordered the townsfolk not to give him a cent.
-That night Song and his escorts happen to be offered lodging in the Mus' house by their kindly father.
-When Song discovers they are in danger, the three flee.
-Pursued by the Mus, they desperately board the boat of pirate Zhang Heng at Xunyang River.
-Midway across the river, Zhang wants to kill them and take their possessions.
-Song is again saved by Li Jun, who accidentally comes by in his boat.
-Zhang and the Mu brothers are shocked to learn that the man is Song Jiang.
-Song receives warm treatment from his new friends before proceeding on to Jiangzhou.